Check out my campaign statistics πŸ“ˆ

 Check the negative metrics of your campaign

-If you want to see the "evil" side of your stats, meaning failed, bounces, unsubscribes, etc, simply press the thumbs-down emoji as highlighted in the screenshot below.
+To view the "less favorable" side of your stats, including failed attempts, bounces, unsubscribes, and more, just tap the thumbs-down emoji as indicated in the screenshot below.

 To get the formula of your stats, simply go over the stat with your mouse.